Son of a Cleaning Lady

 That mindset cost me time.
 It gave me a reason to play small.
 It let me off the hook when I didn’t want to take responsibility.

-My grandfather, one of my life’s true heroes then left me a handwritten history of his life as a gift.
-Jan Kurzawa grew up in Poland during WW2 that split the country in two.
+My grandfather, one of my life’s true heroes, then left me a handwritten history of his life as a gift.
+Jan Kurzawa grew up in Poland during WW2, which split the country in two.
 My great-aunt fought in the Warsaw Uprising and carried shrapnel under her skin for years.
 My family hid in a hand-dug bunker while shells pounded the fields above.
 School closed, food disappeared, and survival became the only focus.
 After the war, he rebuilt from almost nothing, learned trades, and eventually flew to New York with just a few dollars and unshakable grit.
 He worked brutal hours, learned the language, climbed his way up, and pulled others with him.
 His life said one thing: life isn’t fair, but it is yours to take.

 Then I read A Long Way Gone, and the lesson piled on from another drastic example.
 Ishmael Beah was twelve when rebels tore through his village in Sierra Leone.
 He lost his family.
 He was forced into war he never chose, drugged, armed, and told to kill or be killed.
 He endured horrors most of us can’t imagine, and somehow crawled his way back through rehabilitation, education, and writing.
 He didn’t erase the past.
 He transformed it.
-That book burned two truths into me: most of us don’t know true devastation, and no matter how unfair your story, staying a victim is still a choice.
+That book burned two lessons into me: most of us don’t know true devastation, and no matter how unfair your story, staying a victim is still a choice.

 That was the pivot.
 If people can walk through hell and still choose growth, then my “if only” excuses had to die.